The purpose of this article is to provide you with a clear step-by-step process to creating a custom report in the DotActiv software.

 You can also select a data cube from a database and set it as the default cube.

 To add a new data source, click on ‘New’.
-There are three Data Sources that can be used when generating a Custom Report, namely a Planogram, Data Cube or a CSV.
+There are four Data Sources that can be used when generating a Custom Report, namely a Planogram, Data Cube, CSV or a Range Plan.
 You can add a planogram in the local FLP format, which is already open in the DotActiv software, or as a file from your computer.

 Once you have selected your data source, you can name it so that you can link any added planograms or graphs.
 Now, click ‘OK’.